nktice/AMD-AI/ROCm6.0.md

 Exllama and Exllamav2 loaders ...
 2023-12-17 - Bad news, ROCm 6.0 appears to break loading with exllama and it's not been updated....
 Good news, exllamav2 has been updated and does work, including support for Mixtral and MoE ( Mixture of Experts ) models.
+2023-12-23 - After many tests, it appears that the exllamav2 that's installed above gives an error, so we're compiling and reinstalling exllama here as when we do that it does work.
 ```bash
 # install exllama
 #git clone https://github.com/turboderp/exllama repositories/exllama